Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,3370.075643,3375.232839.md

 ### Transcript

-> if you don't speak German give me an
+> if you don't speak German give me an alpha team name there we go